max-eroshkin/Linq.PredicateBuilder/README.md

     .Contains(x => x.FirstName, filter.FirstName)
     .Or.Contains(x => x.LastName, filter.LastName));
 ```
-Also you can use logical negation operator _NOT_.
+You can also use logical negation operator _NOT_.
 ```c#
 var query = Persons.Build(_ => _
     .Not.Equals(x => x.LastName, filter.LastName)
     .And.Not.Contains(x => x.Comment, filter.Comment));
 ```
 ### Precedence
-You can't use _AND_ and _OR_ operators side by side because the precedence of that operators are not provided.
+You can't use _AND_ and _OR_ operators side by side because the precedence of those operators is not provided.

-To mix _ANDs_ and _ORs_ or change the precedence of operators you can use `Brackets()` method with a nested builder.
+To mix _ANDs_ and _ORs_ or change the precedence of operators you can use `Brackets` method with a nested builder.
 ```c#
 var query = Persons.Build(_ => _
     .Contains(x => x.Comment, filter.Comment)